Top 10 Virtual Assistant Tools (Free + Paid)

 - 5. Zoom – Free Video Meeting Software for Virtual Assistants

-- 6. ChatGPT – AI Writing Assistant for Virtual Assistants
+- 6. ChatGPT – AI Tools For Virtual Assistants

 - 7. WhatsApp – Quick Client Communication Tool for Virtual Assistants